rajaniket/Cpp_programs/README.md

 # CPP_programs
-This Repository contains various type of C++ programs which i practised.
+This Repository contains various type of C++ programs that i practised.
+Reference Book:- Object-Oriented Programming with C++ by E Balagurusamy.(c++ Balagurusamy solution)